 Once you bring your baby home from the hospital, you’ll quickly find that a child is expensive.
 From clothes to diapers to food to childcare, it’s not cheap to raise a child these days.
 In fact, estimates show that the cost of raising a child tops out at over $233,000.
-With that in mind, it’s important to budget before your baby is even born.
+With that in mind, it’s important when to budget before your baby is even born.
 Here’s how to do it.

 Budgeting Basics Still Apply

 You may have heard that Europe’s childcare costs are higher, but it’s pricey to raise a child anywhere.
 That’s why you need to break out your basic budgeting skills and get to work.
 It’s important to anticipate child-related expenditures and budget them into your monthly spending.
 A simple spreadsheet is the easiest way to stay on track.
 A simple log of income and buying will help you balance your child’s needs with your paycheck. budgeting when preparing for a baby seems non-existent but it can be done.
 By following these steps in articles prepared by babygoss

 Financial Priorities: Retirement vs. College Savings

 Most financial experts will tell you that it’s more important to save for your own retirement than your child’s college.
 That might not be a comfortable thing to consider, but most college students have access to loans and grants to get them through.
 The same cannot be said for retirement and you must be prepared for your later years by putting money away now, even if that means you can’t fund your child’s college education.